Home Planning & Renovations

 What is Engineered Quartz?

-Engineered quartz is a man-made material that is ninety percent ground quartz mineral and ten percent mixture of pigments, polymers, and resins depending on the manufacturer.
+Engineered quartz is a man-made material that is ninety percent ground quartz mineral and a ten percent mixture of pigments, polymers, and resins depending on the manufacturer.
+The quartz mineral is grounded along with the other materials and resin and then pressed together to form slabs.
 Engineered quartz recently gained popularity because it is less expensive.

 The cost depends on who manufactured the material as well as installation costs.
 You can expect to pay anywhere between $60 to $120 per square foot for engineered quartz and another $180 to $350 per square foot for the installation.
+The cost may vary depending on whether you’re installing a builder, premium, or designer-grade engineered quartz counter.
 The most well-known manufacturers of engineered quartz are Caesarstone, Silestone, and Deckon.

 The Advantages of Engineered Quartz

 Engineered quartz comes in a variety of finishes and colors, making it stress-free to decide what works best for your taste and palette.
-You can pick from a variety of options such as speckles or veining that mimic natural stone or a solid color.
-Several engineered quartz selections look so similar to the authentic stone that it is hard to tell them apart.
+You can pick from a variety of options such as speckles or veining that mimic natural stone countertop or a solid color.
+Several engineered quartz selections look so similar to authentic stone that it is hard to tell them apart.
+Whites and grays are among the more conventional color choices for a quartz countertop.
+But if you want to be more adventurous and add a pop of color to your furniture, you will see that quartz counters can come in shades of blue, green, black, purple, and even gold.
+There’s no shortage of style when it comes to natural quartz in the form of an engineered stone.

 #3: Low cost

 Engineered quartz is hard to stain because of its nonporous quality.
+This effect is achieved during the manufacturing process when the natural quartz is smoothed out and cleared of all its pores.
 The nonporous quality also does not allow viral or bacterial growth, which is extremely important in areas such as your bathroom.
+It can easily handle being drenched in wine, coffee, juice, or oil, unlike marble countertops.
+This aspect of engineered quartz means there’s no need for standard sterilization when cleaning.
 All you need to clean engineered quartz is soap and water.
 You can avoid abrasive scrubbers or harsh chemicals.

 The Disadvantages of Engineered Quartz